filyph/scrapy-sqlite/README.md

+current commit is not tested even once,

 ## A SQLite Scheduler for Scrapy Framework.

 Scrapy-sqlite is a tool that lets you feed and queue URLs from SQLite via Scrapy spiders, using the [Scrapy framework](http://doc.scrapy.org/en/latest/index.html).

-Inpsired by and modled after [scrapy-rabbitmq](https://github.com/darkrho/scrapy-redis). which was too inpsired by and modled after [scrapy-redis](https://github.com/darkrho/scrapy-redis).
+Inspired by and modled after [scrapy-rabbitmq](https://github.com/roycehaynes/scrapy-rabbitmq) which was inspired by and modled after [scrapy-redis](https://github.com/darkrho/scrapy-redis).

+This classes use by default the same table for Scheduler, Dupefilter, Queue and Httpcache.

 ## Installation